Does your Anthurium Besseae look droopy or thirsty?

 Anthurium Besseae Vs. Crystallinum

-Here is a list of a few such differences.
+Here is a list of a few such differences between the two!

 |Anthurium Besseae||Anthurirum Crystallinum|